danny-avila/LibreChat/docs/features/mod_system.md

+---
+title: 🔨 Automated Moderation
+description: The Automated Moderation System uses a scoring mechanism to track user violations.
+As users commit actions like excessive logins, registrations, or messaging, they accumulate violation scores.
+Upon reaching a set threshold, the user and their IP are temporarily banned.
+This system ensures platform security by monitoring and penalizing rapid or suspicious activities.
+weight: -8
+---
 ## Automated Moderation System (optional)
 The Automated Moderation System uses a scoring mechanism to track user violations.
 As users commit actions like excessive logins, registrations, or messaging, they accumulate violation scores.
 Upon reaching a set threshold, the user and their IP are temporarily banned.
 This system ensures platform security by monitoring and penalizing rapid or suspicious activities.